-Nike To Investigate Mary Cain's Claims Of Abuse At Its Nike Oregon Project
+Nike To Investigate Runner Mary Cain's Claims Of Abuse At Its Oregon Project

 "Part of me wonders if I had worked with more female psychologists, nutritionists and even coaches, where I'd be today," Cain says.
 "I got caught in a system designed by and for men which destroys the bodies of young girls.
 Rather than force young girls to fend for themselves, we have to protect them."

-After being off the track-and-field radar for several years, Cain ran a four-mile race on Mother's Day in Central Park.
+After being off the track-and-field radar for several years, Cain ran a 4-mile race on Mother's Day in Central Park.
 In an interview earlier this year, she talked about what she would write in a letter to her younger self.

 Here's part of what Cain told Citius Mag:

 "I think my letter would say, 'Go have that milkshake.
 Go see that movie.
 Go out with that friend.
 Love running and commit to running but the best way to do that is to love yourself and commit to yourself.
-Make sure you're doing those other things as well so that once you go out for a run, you're so happy to be there.'"
+Make sure you're doing those other things as well so that once you go out for a run, you're so happy to be there.' "